 "The seaside is just a short walk away", she says.

 A furnished two-room apartment changed into a personal single apartment

-Kivinen moved to Hernesaarenranta a year and a half ago after having lived in Kaivopuisto for a few years before that.
+Kivinen moved to Hernesaarenranta after having lived in Kaivopuisto for a few years before that.
 She had moved there from London after five years of studies in the United Kingdom.
 The apartment in Kaivopuisto was a furnished two-room apartment that she could not decorate according to her own taste.